Last Updated on by Rodrigo @ OutofYourComfortZone

 They work like any normal booking website for flights or trains.
 Just that the trip is actually for buses.

 Basically, you choose a departure city (be careful because some cities have more than one station), your destination, and your date.
 You’ll see a list of results and prices (which you can sort by).

 Just choose your option, choose your seat, put in your info and ID number, and pay.

-Usually, you can pay with credit card, debit card, or PayPal.
+Usually, you can pay with a credit card, debit card, or PayPal.

 IMPORTANT: Theoretically, you don’t need to print anything.
 On the day of your trip, you just need to arrive about 45 minutes early at the bus terminal, go to the counter of your chosen company, show the ID (passport for foreigners) given when you made your reservation, and pick up your final ticket.